GeoRouv/Berkeley-CS-188-AI-pacman/README.md

 # Pacman-AI-Berkeley-Project
-AI Techniques to play the famous game PacMan

 The whole project contains implementation of depth-first, breadth-first, uniform cost, and A* search algorithms.
 These algorithms are used to solve navigation and traveling salesman problems in the Pacman world.